 If you have a disability and need an alternative method to apply, please contact MSH at 1-703-524-6575, and the receptionist will connect you with a member of the Recruiting Staff.
 Please be aware we will need to understand what accommodations you will require in order to best meet your needs.

-MSH is a nonprofit international health organization with nearly 1,400 people from over 74 nationalities working in over 40 countries.
-Our mission is to save lives and improve the health of the world's poorest and most vulnerable people by closing the gap between knowledge and action in public health.
-Together with our partners, we are helping managers and leaders in developing countries to create stronger management systems that improve health services for the greatest health impact.
+Management Sciences for Health (MSH) is a nonprofit international health organization with more than 1,100 staff working in 30 countries.
+Our mission is: Saving lives and improving the health of the world’s poorest and most vulnerable people by closing the gap between knowledge and action in public health.

 To support the assignment, the USAID Rwanda Health Systems Strengthening (RHSS) Project is seeking qualified professional(s) to carry out the functional analysis of the HIGE.
 The consultant(s) will work closely with the RHSS Project team throughout the entire assignment.
 RHIC has approached the RHSS Project and requested technical assistance to carry out a functional analysis (FA) of the Rwanda HI environment and governance functions.
 The main objectives of the FA are to:

 - Analyze how critical and essential functions of a well-governed HI national environment are currently defined, understood, assigned, and covered by the various key institutional players/actors in Rwanda;